LeonResearch/City-Networks/README.md

 )
 ```
 where `avg_tot_inf` is the averaged total influence at each hop, and `R` is the breadth of influence-weighted receptive field averaged over the node samples.
 Readers may refer to Section 4 of our paper for a detailed discussion of this measurement.

-**Note**: We are currently integrating this method into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and aim to release it very soon.

 ## Baseline Results